Is Twitter really biased? This study takes a look - NewsBreak

 The study did find a disparity between how many users from each party were suspended — 7.7% of the Democrats compared to 35.6% of Republicans.

-Republicans on Twitter, however, “shared substantially more news from misinformation,” the study found.VIDEO: Park ranger ‘slams’ park manager into ground during water access disagreement
+Republicans on Twitter, however, “shared substantially more news from misinformation,” the study found.Dr.
+William Husel found not guilty at murder trial

 David Rand, a management professor at MIT who co-wrote the study, said the report didn’t disprove bias allegations but showed how correlated misinformation sharing and partisanship are.